quantopian/libpy/docs/source/tutorial.rst

 Simple Scalar Functions
 =======================

 We start by building simple scalar functions in C++ which we can call from Python.
+For an introduction to extending Python with C or C++ please see `the Python documentation <https://docs.python.org/3/extending/extending.html>`_.

 **TODO**: some sort of skeleton reference or something.
 Embed some code here.